OpenSRS/osrs-toolkit-php/README.md

 data
 * This is the information that is being passed to the function
-* Most times this is formated in a similar way to the XML, which is found in the API documentation.
+* Most times this is formatted in a similar way to the XML, which is found in the API documentation.

 An example of a call string for looking up the domain "example.com" would be: